-Modifying the controller required us to interact directly with the development board's Bluetooth firmware.
-To extract the firmware we used a proprietary HCI command from Cypress to read and save a RAM snapshot from the board's SoC.
-We took the snapshot after the firmware was initialized to acquire the firmware patches applied at runtime.
-We use the memory maps from the board's SDK to extract the various segments from the snapshot including the ROM, the RAM, and the scratchpad segments.
+ler, we use the Modifying to interact directly with the rietary patching mechanism to vare according to our needs.
+For mware 's RAM we can change including the features containing This process required significant to dump the Bluetooth firmware ngineer the relevant Bluetooth irmware we used a proprietary ress to read and save a RAM s SoC.
+We took the snapshot ialized to acquire the firmware We use the memory maps from the various segments from the A, the RAM, and the scratchpad segments.
 As expected, the firmware was in the ROM segment and was a stripped ARM binary containing 16-bit Thumb instructions.

-To reverse-engineer the firmware, we loaded the ROM, RAM, and scratchpad segments in Ghidra (a free and opensource decompiler and disassembler).
-In our first reverseengineering pass we isolated the libc functions (e.g., malloc and calloc) by looking at the signatures and the code patterns of the functions that are called the most.
+To reverse-engineer the firmware, we loaded the ROM, RAM, and scratchpad segments in Ghidra (a free and open-source decompiler and disassembler).
+In our first reverse-engineering pass we isolated the libc functions (e.g., malloc and calloc) by looking at the signatures and the code patterns of the functions that are called the most.
 Then, we found the firmware debugging symbols in the board's SDK and loaded them into Ghidra.
-Using the debugging symbols we isolated functions and data structures relevant for the BLUR attacks.
-Then, we wrote assembly patches to change their behaviors and we apply those patches at runtime using internalblue [30].
+Using the debugging symbols we isolated functions and data structures , and write and test our ARM assembly patches .

+Tool Usage ghidra RE the devboard firmware [40] internalblue Patch devboard firmware [31]wireshark Monitor HCI, LMP, and SMP heiconfig Configure HCI interfaces heitool Scan, connect and enumerate BLE devices bleah Scan, connect and enumerate BLEdevices scapy Craft and decode packets [11] pybt Custom BLEpairing [37] linux414 Modify BLE pairing capabilities bluez Modify Linux userspace configuration pybluez Test BT relevant for the BLUR attacks.
+Then, we wrote assembly patches to change their behaviors and we apply those patches at runtime using internalblue [31] .
 Our set of patches allow modifying crucial capabilities and parameters declared by the controller including the Bluetooth address and name, device class, Secure Connections support, and authentication requirements (as shown in Table 3).